alphagov/government-service-design-manual/service-manual/digital-by-default/failure-to-meet-the-standard.md

 ## Failure to pass the Go Live Panel

-If the Go Live panel does not produce unanimous approval, the service will not be awarded the standard.
+If the Go Live panel does not produce unanimous approval, the service will not be awarded the standard and will not be linked to from GOV.UK.
 If the panel does not award the standard, the Chair will provide feedback to the service manager and Digital Leader on what needs to be rectified.
 The service manager and Digital Leader will then be invited back to present a second time to the panel on an agreed date.

 If the panel’s verdict demanded relatively minor changes or a small amount of additional evidence, this second assessment can be completed through correspondence.
 For more significant changes, a second meeting will be convened.